 - Severe cystic acne was the most resistant, but control was achieved within six to nine months.5

-The medication used in the study was dispensed to patients over a 12-week study period, and participants' acne lesions were examined following 1, 4, 8, and 12 weeks of treatment.
-The results found that:
+The study followed patients over a 12-week study period, and the results found that:

 - Using sodium sulfacetamide (10%) and sulfur (5%) lotion for 12 weeks for mild to moderate acne effectively decreased total acne lesions by 78%.

 - Physician Global Assessment (PGA) scores showed that 53 of 54 patients (98.2%) were "moderately better" and "much better" after 8 weeks of treatment, and by week 12 all 54 patients showed similar improvement.8